expo/expo/packages/expo-splash-screen/README.md

 ### 🤖 Configure Android

-To achieve fully-native splash screen behavior `expo-splash-screen` needs to be hooked into native view hierarchy and consume some resources that have to be placed under `/android/app/src/res` directory.
+To achieve fully-native splash screen behavior, `expo-splash-screen` needs to be hooked into the native view hierarchy and consume some resources that have to be placed under `/android/app/src/res` directory.

 #### `SplashScreen.show(Activity activity, SplashScreenImageResizeMode mode, Class rootViewClass)`

-This native method is used to hook SplashScreen into native view hierarchy that is attached to the provided activity.
+This native method is used to hook `SplashScreen` into the native view hierarchy that is attached to the provided activity.

-You can use this method to customize how splash screen view will be presented.
+You can use this method to customize how the splash screen view will be presented.
 Pass one of `SplashScreenImageResizeMode.{CONTAIN, COVER, NATIVE}` as second argument to do so.

 #### `MainActivity.{java,kt}`

-Modify `MainActivity.{java,kt}` or any other activity that is marked in main `AndroidManifest.xml` as a starting activity of your application.
+Modify `MainActivity.{java,kt}` or any other activity that is marked in the application main `AndroidManifest.xml` as a main activity of your application (main activity is marked with the [`android.intent.action.MAIN`](https://developer.android.com/reference/android/content/Intent#ACTION_MAIN) intent filter.
+You can take a look at [this example from official Android docs](https://developer.android.com/guide/topics/manifest/manifest-intro#example)).

-Ensure `SplashScreen.show(...)` method is called after `super.onCreate(...)`.
-(If `onCreate` method is not overwritten yet, override it including `SplashScreen.show(...)`).
+Ensure `SplashScreen.show(...)` method is called after `super.onCreate(...)` (if `onCreate` method is not overwritten yet, override it including `SplashScreen.show(...)`).

 ```diff
 + import expo.modules.splashscreen.SplashScreen;